-Adam Hubrig (@AdamHubrig) is a multiply disabled caretaker of cats.
-His research on community literacy and disability has appeared in College Composition and Communication, Reflections, Community Literacy Journal, The Journal of Multimodal Rhetoric, and his words have also found homes in Brevity, Typehouse Magazine, and The Lincoln Underground.
-He currently resides in Huntsville, Texas, where he is an Assistant Professor of English at Sam Houston State University.
+Ada Hubrig (@AdamHubrig) is a multiply disabled caretaker of cats.
+Their research on community literacy and disability has appeared in College Composition and Communication, Reflections, Community Literacy Journal, The Journal of Multimodal Rhetoric, and his words have also found homes in Brevity, Typehouse Magazine, and The Lincoln Underground.
+They currently reside in Huntsville, Texas, where they are an Assistant Professor of English at Sam Houston State University.

 Cait S. Kirby (@caitskirby) is a chronically ill scientist, teacher, learner, and PhD Candidate at Vanderbilt University.
 In lab, she studies how mitochondrial DNA copy number is regulated in the model system C. elegans.
 In her spare time, she explores disabled graduate student experiences, particularly around belonging and mentorship.
 She makes resources for teachers and students, which are available on her website.